PaulieScanlon/node-tiny-template/README.md

 tiny-template.config.js
 ```

-You can create as many config files as you like and store them wherever you want but you'll need to tell Tiny Template about them using the `-c` flag
+You can create as many config files as you like and store them wherever you want but you'll need to tell Tiny Template about them using the `-c` arg

 ```sh
 tiny-template -c "path/to/custom-config.js"